Design, construction, and operation of a 30-ton Water-based Liquid scintillator detector at Brookhaven National Laboratory: Detector Design

 The detector utilizes a dual trigger system to capture a wide range of physics events.
 Events can be triggered by: \begin{itemize} \item Cosmic muons passing through a set of plastic scintillator paddles located on top of the detector. \item A radioactive source tagging PMT for calibration purposes. \end{itemize} This dual-trigger approach allows for the study of both external events (cosmic muons) and internal calibration sources.
 The data acquisition (DAQ) system (details in Sec. \ref{sec:daq}) is designed to handle the signals from all 36 PMTs, digitizing them for offline analysis.

 A key feature of the 30-ton detector is its multiple in-situ circulation and purification systems.
 The WbLS is continuously circulated during data taking to maintain its optical clarity and stability.
 This system is equipped with a self-developed, sequential exchange array, a nanofiltration system, and a gadolinium (Gd) purification system.
 The nanofiltration and Gd systems have been tested but have not yet been commissioned.
 The ability to load the WbLS with metals like gadolinium enhances the detector's capability to tag neutrons, which is important for many neutrino interaction studies, as well as for serving as an active shielding component in direct dark matter detection experiments.
-Continuous purification is essential for removing impurities that could absorb or scatter the scintillation and Cherenkov light, thereby degrading the detector's performance over time.
+Continuous purification is implemented to maintain the optical quality of the detector medium by removing potential contaminants, including suspended particulates, dissolved metal ions or corrosion products, organic impurities or degradation products, and microorganisms such as bacteria.
+Such contaminants may absorb or scatter scintillation and Cherenkov light, thereby degrading the detector response.
+Bacterial contamination is a known consideration in large-scale water-based optical detectors, for which UV treatment and microfiltration have been employed to preserve optical quality~\cite{marti2020egads,fukuda2003superk}.

-\section{PMT}
+\subsection{PMT}